brianbianchi/rss/README.md

+# RSS

-> Create a curated list of the latest articles from your favorite blogs.
+Create a curated list of the latest articles from your favorite blogs.

 ## Workflow